 Subject Recruitment procedures Indicator Mediation mechanism between study and profession What kind of role do the different institutions play in the recruitment process (especially the University of XY)?
 How important is the internal employment market?
 Adaptation Necessary; please check the list with regard to the country-specific items Indications Cf. Graduates Questionnaire Question 11 Data analysis Standard Other surveys Is used in many studies What kind of procedures does the company/organization use to recruit engineers?
-Multiple reply possible Advertisements of vacancies in newspapers (daily papers, special periodicals, etc.) Advertisements in the Internet Internal advertisements of vacancies Direct application by graduates Career advisory agency at the University of XY
+Multiple reply possible Advertisements of vacancies in newspapers (daily papers, special periodicals, etc.)

 Other conta cts to the University of XY

-Personal co Personal contacts to graduates
+Personal co entacts to graduates

 Manpower a allocation

 Public work administration (public placement services, manpower allocation system, etc.)

-Private emp Private employment agencies
+Private emp ployment agencies

 Binding stud dents by scholarships

 Other

 Subject Women-supporting

-Subject Women-supporting
+Sucject Supporting

 Indicator To what extent do companies/organizations help towards implementing equality of men and women which in many cases is not yet achieved?

 Adaptation No

 Indications None

 Data analysis ReinforcedWhat kind of characteristics distinguish companies/organizations which use measures to support women?
 In this context you may think of the size, the branch or of the special main emphasis of the company/organization.

 Other surveys No

 10 Does the company/organization support the recruitment of female engineers?